 ECSS-E-ST-20_0020186

-During integration phase the power system shall be able to start up from any of its power sources irrespective of the connection of the other power source.
+During integration phase the power subsystem shall be able to start up from any of its power sources irrespective of the connection of the other power source.

 ECSS-E-ST-20_0020187

-In the case of an unexpected battery disconnection during ground operation, the main power bus voltage shall remain below its maximum specified overvoltage requirement.
+In the case of an unexpected battery or battery simulator disconnection, the main power bus voltage shall remain below its maximum specified overvoltage requirement.

+1 This requirement applies only to ground operations, it can be profitably fulfilled by the EGSE.

+2 This requirement can also apply in flight whenever a battery disconnection can occur as a result of ground command or single failure.

 ECSS-E-ST-20_0020188

 The design shall ensure that a short circuit to ground or to the return line of a solar array section does not result in a failure of category 1 and 2 criticality.